Ramon Bejarano

-Ramon Bejarano (born July 17, 1969) is an American prelate of the Roman Catholic Church, serving as auxiliary bishop for the Diocese of San Diego in California since 2020.
+Ramon Bejarano (born July 17, 1969) is an American prelate of the Roman Catholic Church who has been bishop of the Diocese of Monterey since 2026.
+He was ordained a priest for the Diocese of Stockton in 1998 and later served as an auxiliary bishop for the Diocese of San Diego from 2020 to 2026.

 Biography

 Early life

-Ramon Bejarano was born in Seagraves, Texas on July 17, 1969.
-Soon after his birth, Bejarano's family moved to Juan Aldama, Chihuahua in Mexico.
+Ramon Bejarano was born in Seagraves, Texas on July 17, 1969, to José Bejarano and María Elena Silva.
+Early in life, Bejarano's family moved to Juan Aldama, Chihuahua, in Mexico.
+At the age of 7, Bejarano encountered his vocation to the priesthood through the Eucharist.
 In 1987, when he was 18, the family relocated to Tracy, California.
-Bejarano worked in Tracy sorting tomatoes and as a hotel janitor.
+Bejarano worked there sorting tomatoes and as a hotel janitor.

 At age 20, Bejarano applied to become a seminarian with the Diocese of Stockton.
-Bejarano then entered the Diocesan Seminary of Tijuana in Tijuana, Mexico, earning a Master of Philosophy degree.
-He received a Master of Divinity degree from Mount Angel Abbey in Saint Benedict, Oregon.
+He first entered the Diocesan Seminary of Tijuana in Tijuana, Mexico, earning a Master of Philosophy degree in 1992.
+He completed his seminary studies in 1998 with a Master of Divinity degree from Mount Angel Abbey in Saint Benedict, Oregon.

 Priesthood

-On August 15, 1998, Bejarano was ordained to the priesthood at the Cathedral of the Annunciation in Stockton by Bishop Donald Montrose for the Diocese of Stockton.
+On August 15, 1998, Bejarano was ordained a priest for the Diocese of Stockton at the Cathedral of the Annunciation by Bishop Donald Montrose.

-After his 1998 ordination, the diocese assigned Bejarano as parochial vicar at St. George Parish in Stockton, He was transferred in 2004 to serve the same role at Sacred Heart Parish in Turlock, California.
-When the diocese founded Holy Family Parish in Modesto, California, in 2006, it named Bejarano to the pastoral staff.
+The diocese assigned Bejarano as parochial vicar at St. George Parish in Stockton.
+In 2004, he was transferred to the same role at Sacred Heart Parish in Turlock, California.
+When the diocese founded Holy Family Parish in Modesto in 2005, Bejarano was named its founding pastor.

-In 2009, Bejarano was appointed pastor of St. Stanislaus Parish in Modesto, where he served for the next 11 years.
+In 2009, Bejarano was appointed pastor of St. Stanislaus Parish in Modesto, where he served for eleven years.
 In 2019, Bejarano was transferred to the Cathedral of the Annunciation Parish in Stockton.

 During his tenure in Stockton, Bejarano served as chaplain to the Migrant Ministry, celebrating mass for families and workers in migrant camps, providing the sacraments and counseling.
 He served as the spiritual director for the Spanish Catholic Radio in the area.
 He was a member of the presbyteral council, the diaconate board, the preparatory commission for the Diocesan Synod of 2005, and the college of consultors.